kellerflint/Course-Resources/content/Entity Relationship Diagrams - Data Types and Nullability.md

 - **Nullable Fields**: These are optional and are marked with a question mark (`?`) after the data type in this diagram.
 - **Non-Nullable Fields**: These are required and have no question mark.

-Taking a look at the [[#College Courses Diagram]] above, you'll notice that each column in the tables has a defined data type.
+Taking a look at the College Courses Diagram above, you'll notice that each column in the tables has a defined data type.
 Some fields, like `phone_number` in the `student` table, are marked as nullable (indicated by `varchar(11)?`), meaning it is not mandatory for a record to have this information.

 # Practice Questions

-5. Suppose we need to record the `office_location` for each `instructor` in the [[#College Courses Diagram]].
+5. Suppose we need to record the `office_location` for each `instructor` in the College Courses Diagram.
 What data type should this column be and should it be allowed to be null?
 Why?
 6. Imagine we want a `last_accessed` column  in the `enrollment` table that tracks when a student last signed into their class on Canvas.
 What data type should this column be and should it be allowed to be null?
 Why?
 # Lessons
 - [[Entity Relationship Diagrams - Introduction]]